 - 1 cup blueberries

-- Preheat the oven to 400°F. Spray muffin cups lightly with cooking spray or use cupcake liners.
+- Preheat the oven to 400°F. Spray muffin cups lightly with cooking spray or use muffin liners.

 - Combine the flours, sugar, baking powder, and salt in a large bowl.

-- In a small bowl, whisk together the oil, applesauce, buttermilk, lemon extract, and egg until incorporated.
-(No lemon extract?
-Use 2 tablespoons fresh lemon juice!)
+- In a small bowl, whisk together the oil, yogurt, buttermilk, lemon juice, lemon zest and egg until incorporated.

 - Add the wet ingredients to the dry and mix just until combined.
 Gently fold in the blueberries.